drnorrislam/drnorrislam.github.io/README.md

-I have relocated to a new practice in Richmond Hill, Ontario.
+I will be relocating to a new practice in Richmond Hill, Ontario.
+More details coming soon.